II. F. Roles and Responsibilities

 1. Independent Project Evaluations

 IEU provides a systematic quality assessment of Independent Evaluation reports based on pre-established criteria.
-The template is designed for IEU Evaluation Officers, as a tool for quality oversight of project-level evaluations ( for further information please see Chapter IV, Section F).
+The template is designed as a tool for quality oversight of project-level evaluations ( for further information please see Chapter IV, Section F).

 IEU manages and undertakes In-depth Evaluations.
 It is its to: